 For example, a mortgage rate of 4% a month ago may have required nothing in the ways of points.
 Today, it might require one or more points.

 On a $300,000 loan amount, that’s an additional $3,000 in closing costs per point.
 Sure, you might still be able to get that low rate you wanted, but there’s a strong likelihood it won’t be free anymore.

 Stay Within Budget to Keep Options Open

-For those lacking down payment funds and/or money for closing costs, this won’t be an option.
-Instead, you’ll be at the mercy of the higher interest rates on offer that come at par, aka without points.
+For those lacking down payment funds and/or money for closing costs, paying points won’t be an option.
+Instead, you’ll be at the mercy of the higher interest rates that come at par, aka without points.

 Of course, this isn’t necessarily a problem if you give yourself room in terms of what you can afford and buy a home in your price range.

 If a mere shift in rate of a half point can make or break you, it might be prudent to look at cheaper properties.

 Additionally, when paying mortgage points, it’s always important to see how much the lower rate actually reduces your payment.
 And while you’re determining that, you’ll want to ballpark how long you plan to stay in the property.

 The benefit of a lower rate increases with your tenure, but can be much less beneficial if you turn around and sell or refinance after just a few short years.